 How to Apply for Commonwealth PhD Scholarships

 You must apply to one of the following nominating bodies in the first instance – the CSC does not accept direct applications for these scholarships:

-Full transcripts detailing all your higher education qualifications including to-date transcripts for any qualifications you are currently studying (with certified translations if not in English) – uploaded to the online application system
+- Full transcripts detailing all higher education qualifications, including to-date transcripts for any courses currently being studied, with certified translations if not in English

-Supporting statement from a proposed supervisor in the UK from at least one of the institutions named on your application form -– submitted directly by your proposed supervisor to the online application system (supervisors will be sent an email request).
+- Supporting statement on institutional letterhead from a proposed supervisor in the UK from at least one of the institutions named on the application form